 - Chamomile oil helps fade spots, eliminate acne scars, and fight breakouts.
 Due to its anti-inflammatory and antiseptic properties, it often helps to treat mild skin irritations.

-- Tea Tree oil is used to destroy germs, increase your resistance to and counteracts the effects of infectious agents.
+- Tea Tree oil is used to destroy germs, increase your resistance to and counteract the effects of infectious agents.
 It helps to soothe and relieve painful and irritated skin.

 - Bergamot oil relaxes your nerves and is used to treat eczema and other skin conditions. it is also effective against painful cysts and pimples.

 - Peppermint oil naturally cleanses the skin and fights infections.
-It has a cooling effect which soothes irritation and inflammation due to acne.
+It has a cooling effect that soothes irritation and inflammation due to acne.
 It rejuvenates and brightens dull skin.